Gwangju Uprising: 27 May

 On 27 May, at 4:00 a.m., the Martial Law Command executed Operation Sangmu-Chungjeong to quell the protests.
-The operation mobilized members of the 3rd Airborne Brigade, the 7th Airborne Brigade, and the 11th Airborne Brigade Troopers, armed with M16A1 rifles and stun grenades.
+The operation mobilized members of the 3rd Airborne Brigade, the 7th Airborne Brigade, and the 11th Airborne Brigade Troopers, armed with M16 rifles and stun grenades.
 The soldiers disguised themselves with flak vests, leaf camouflage helmets with white bands, and ordinary army infantryman combat uniforms that were missing insignias and patches.
 Three Airborne Brigades were the vanguard of the operation, while the 20th Mechanised Infantry Division and the 31st Infantry Division joined the operation as backup reinforcements.
 Troops from three subordinate units of the CATC, the Army Infantry School, the Army Artillery School, and the Army Armor School, maintained their positions in the blockade during the operation.
 The soldiers moved into the downtown and defeated the civil militias within 90 minutes.

 Role of the police

 The National Security Headquarters initially dealt with the protests, but were soon supplemented by paratroopers from the 7th Airborne Brigade, before being fully taken over and ordered to evacuate to allow the army.
 The police suffered some of the first casualties of the massacre when four policemen were killed during a car-ramming attack.
-However, the martial law forces were also not friendly to the local police of Gwangju.
+However, the martial law forces were also in conflict with the Gwangju local police over the handling of the protests.

 The Commissioner General of the Jeonnam Provincial Police, Ahn Byung-ha, refused to order the police to open fire on civilians as instructed by Chun Doo-hwan.
 As a result, he was replaced as police chief and was tortured by the Army Counterintelligence Corps, which caused his death eight years later.
 In addition, some paratroopers assaulted the police and some residents testified witnessing police officers being chased down by the military.

 Casualties

 The victims of the Gwangju Massacre were buried at the May 18 National Cemetery.

 There is no universally accepted death toll for the Gwangju Massacre.
 Records of death for the city in May 1980 were an estimated 2,300 above the historical averages and the death toll has been estimated to be anywhere between 1,000 and 2,000 people.
 Estimates for the number of civilians wounded also vary heavily, including figures anywhere from 1,800 to 3,500 people.

-Shortly after the massacre, the government's Martial Law Command released an official death toll at 144 civilians, 22 soldiers, and four police killed and 127 civilians, 109 troops and 144 police wounded.
+Shortly after the massacre, the government's Martial Law Command released an official death toll at 144 civilians, 22 soldiers and 4 police and then 127 civilians, 109 troops and 144 police wounded.
 Individuals who attempted to dispute these figures were liable for arrest for "spreading false rumors".

 According to the May 18 Family Association, at least 165 people died between 18 and 27 May, while another 76 are still missing and presumed dead.
 Twenty-two soldiers and four policemen were killed during the massacre, including 13 soldiers who were killed by friendly fire at Songam-dong.
 The number of police casualties is likely to be higher, due to reports of police officers being killed by soldiers for releasing captured protesters.